afrinafakhira/e-portfolio/README.md

-# Personal Blog Portfolio
+# Project Name
+E-Portfolio Afrina Fakhira

 ## Description
-A responsive personal blog website developed using HTML, CSS and JavaScript.
+A personal e-portfolio website developed using HTML and CSS to showcase my profile, education, skills, and projects.
+The website is hosted using GitHub Pages.

 ## Features
 - Home Page